 The cost of your Optional Plan depends on the coverage you select, your age, your smoking status, and your salary.
 The amount of coverage you choose and its cost will increase when your salary increases if your coverage is based on your salary.
 Your cost will increase similarly when you move into the next higher age bracket.

 If you are a nonsmoker, you get a discount on the Optional Plan premium.
 A nonsmoker is defined as a person who has not smoked for 12 months.
-If you do not indicate your nonsmoker status on the application, you will be defaulted to the smoker rate.
+You will be defaulted to the higher standard (e.g. smoker) rate unless you update your smoker status.

 If you are paid monthly, your premiums will be deducted from your monthly paycheck; if you are paid bi-weekly, your premiums will be deducted from your first and second paycheck of the month.
 Premiums are deducted on an after-tax basis.